Pope greets faithful for prayer from Rome clinic balcony - RFI

 "I am glad to be able to keep the Sunday Angelus appointment, even here" at the hospital, he said.

 "I have deeply felt your closeness and the support of your prayers.
-Thank you from the bottom of my heart," he told 200 people gathered below.
+Thank you from the bottom of my heart," the pope said in a slightly hoarse voice to a crowd of 200 people gathered below.

 "In these days of being hospitalised, I have experienced how important good health care is, accessible to all, as it is in Italy and in other countries.